RebeccaHartley/castle-farm/content/barn.md

 Castle Farm hosted two Brown daughter Weddings in the space of 6 months.
-The first held in the depths of winter in a PapaKata marquee.
-The second a mid-summer wedding held in the stone barn.
+The first held in the depths of winter in a PapaKata marquee, the second a mid-summer wedding held in the stone barn.
 The family had such an enjoyable time at both occasions and were delighted with the response from the guests that attended.
-Rebecca has a background of co-ordinating events and many of the family have experience in hospitality, and so it made sense to put this to good use, and welcome others to the farm.
+Rebecca has a background of co-ordinating events and many of the family have experience in hospitality, and so it made sense to put these skills to good use, and welcome others to the farm to share the surroundings.

 ## The Facilities

-The space comprises of the beautiful stone barn, perfect for a sit down banquet or buffet.
+The facilities include the beautiful stone barn, perfect for a sit down banquet or buffet.
 This area also allows for evening entertainment and suitable room to party.